 MESSAGE FROM THE DEPUTY INSPECTOR GENERAL PERFORMING THE DUTIES OF INSPECTOR GENERAL JILL MATTHEWS

-- Six contract preaward examinations identified more than $21.9 million of potential savings opportunities for TVA to negotiate.
+- Two contract preaward examinations identified nearly $3.5 million of potential savings opportunities for TVA to negotiate.

 - An audit of TVA's process for onboarding Information Technology (IT) contractors identified opportunities to align policies between business units and improve the conduct of background investigations to comply with TVA policy.

 - An evaluation of the maintenance of coal combustion residual storage facilities determined, in general, TVA performed required inspections and completed maintenance to address issues identified during the inspections.
 However, we also identified improvement opportunities.

 - An evaluation determined TVA's Generation Projects organization was not effectively managing the turnover of projects to Power Operations because of misaligned processes and inconsistent application of processes.

 - An evaluation of TVA's response to the coronavirus (COVID-19) found actions taken related to staffing, employee safety, and telework were reasonable.
 However, we also identified opportunities for improvement related to various COVID-19 issues.

 - An organizational effectiveness evaluation of the Sequoyah Nuclear Plant (SQN) Radiation Protection (RP) group identified certain behavioral attributes and operational factors that had a positive impact on SQN RP's effectiveness.
 However, we also identified behavioral and operational risks that could impact SQN RP's effectiveness and ability to execute its responsibilities.

 - Results from investigations include more than $3.6 million in restitution to TVA and others, costs avoided by TVA, and waste identified; significant process improvements; prosecutive action on two temporary living allowance cases; and continued prosecution of an environmental case.